whipowill/wow-acore-mod-savage-roar/README.md

 This module uses [55Honey's ZoneDebuff](https://github.com/55Honey/Acore_ZoneDebuff/blob/master/zoneDebuff.lua) technique to apply the buff to Feral Druids.
 His custom auras, included in this module's MySQL file, can enable a variety of buffs/debuffs.

-## Testing

-Unfortunately, there is no UI icon or combat log to tell you the mod is installed and working.
-The way I tested this was I set the config file to take no damage, or to deal no damage, and looked to see what happened.

-It all worked perfectly.

-I later discovered that the ``DamageDoneTakenAura`` is reflected in your character stats screen, so you can see in Cat or Bear form a 1.30 multiplier to your melee dmg.

 ## Credits

 - ChatGPT